iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 title: No Date.today?
 It's DateTime!
 ---

-[Awhile back][swift-blog-post], I got all fluffy talking about love and coffee and all that crap (a joke).
+[A while back][swift-blog-post], I got all fluffy talking about love and coffee and all that other stuff.
 Programming isn't all butterflies and rainbows, folks.

 Eventually it will happen.
-You will have to deal with [time zones][tz-wikipedia].
+You're going to have to deal with [time zones][tz-wikipedia].

 ![NOOOO]({{ site.baseurl }}/img/blog/2014/09/starwars-no.gif)